tianwenxu-lawlogic/tianwenxu-lawlogic.github.io/_pages/cv.md

 Research projects
 ======
+* Leader of the project "Integrating Large Language Model and Theories of Legal Reasoning", granted by the National Social Science Foundation of China (No.25CFX003), 2025-now.
-* Coordinator of the project "Multi-criteria Decision Methods for Smart Justice", granted by the Social Science Foundation of Zhejiang Province.
+* Leader of the project "Multi-criteria Decision Methods for Smart Justice", granted by the Social Science Foundation of Zhejiang Province, 2023-2025.
-* Participation in the project "Strategic Reasoning in Dynamic Context", granted by the National Social Science Foundation of China (coordinator: Fengkui Ju, Beijing Normal University).
+* Participation in the project "Strategic Reasoning in Dynamic Context", granted by the National Social Science Foundation of China (Project Leader: Fengkui Ju, Beijing Normal University).

 Publications